ogdendavis/denver-kitchen-gardens/src/cms/service_pages/personalized-garden-consultations.md

   - point_title: Resource guides
     point_text: tools, supplies, and trusted partners for all of your gardening needs
 call_text: No matter what time of year it is or the size of your gardening space, we can work together to create a game plan for you.
-Reach out today so we can schedule a visit!
+Reach out today and schedule a visit!
 call_url: /contact
 call_button: Schedule a consultation
 ---